Crafty-creates/laura-chege/README.md

 ### Hi there 👋

 I'm Laura Chege,from Kenya.
-I do cloud things and talk about it.
+I do cloud things and I can't wait to be talking about it.

-. 🔭 I’m currently working on the Cloud (Azure and AWS) and Lowcode/Nocode (the Power Platform).
+. 🔭 I’m currently working on the Cloud (Microsoft Azure) and Lowcode/Nocode (the Power Platform).

-. 🌱 I’m occasionally learning and improving my skill and knowledge in DevOps.
+. 🌱 I’m occasionally learning to improve my skill in technical writing as well.

 . ⚡ Fun fact: I enjoy being part of tech communities.